bjp86/Patty_uliCUTandRUNAnalysis/README.md

 # **uliCUT&RUNAnalysis Analysis Pipeline**

 ## **Description**
-ultra-low input Cleavage Under Target and Release Using Nuclease(uliCUT&RUN) is a variant of the CUT&RUN technique developed by the Henikoff group, with key modifications that decrease background signal, increase output, and lower the amount of input material needed to successfully profile chromatin-associated protein localization at single cell or embryo resolution.
-The data analysis described herein is a basic uliCUT&RUN bioformatic pipeline that step-by-step guides the user to process raw fastq files into occupancy visualization plots and perform binding motif analysis at factor-occupied regions of interest.
-THis analysis requires a basic understanding of UNIX commands but can be run on a standard computing cluster.
-For advanced users, we suggests alternatives to the programs and packages used in this analysis in the accompanying manuscript that could serve as a starting point for a custom analysis pipeline.
+ultra-low input Cleavage Under Target and Release Using Nuclease (uliCUT&RUN) is a variant of the CUT&RUN technique developed by the Henikoff group based on previously established ChIC technology to probe factor localization on chromatin.
+The data analysis described herein is a basic uliCUT&RUN bioin formatic pipeline that step-by-step guides the user to process raw fastq files into occupancy visualization plots and perform binding motif analysis at factor-occupied regions of interest.
+This analysis requires a basic understanding of UNIX commands but can be run on a standard computing cluster.
+For advanced users, we suggest alternatives to the programs and packages used in these suggested analyses (and in the accompanying manuscript) which serve as a starting point for a custom analysis pipeline.

 ## **Requirements**